Bayesian prerequisites | Bayes Rule

 Conjugate prior for a likelihood function

-Prior is said to be conjugate for a likelihood function if the posterior would stay in the same family of distributions as prior.
+A prior is said to be conjugate to a likelihood function if the resulting posterior belongs to the same distributional family as the prior.
+This makes many Bayesian calculations tractable in closed form.